Outofanser/Outofanser.github.io/_posts/2025-06-27-missile-evader.markdown

     attitudeMoment_local.z = attitudeControl.z * maxControlRollTorque;
 {% endhighlight %}

 Next I calculate the damping moments.
-When I was writing this code, I stopoped there and reviewed how things were flying.
+When I was writing this code, I stopped there and reviewed how things were flying.
 I was able to have momentum and turning but it didn't feel right.
 I would yaw, but then I would just keep accelerating my turn.
 Then when I let go, I would just keep going in circles.
 That's not right!
 And that's because we should have damping.